obsidiansystems/ledger-app-sui/README.md

 ## Installation using the pre-packaged tarball

+*Don't have a pre-packaged tarball?
+Check the [releases page](https://github.com/alamgu/alamgu-example/releases) of this app to see if an official build has been uploaded for this release.
+Otherwise, see the [instruction below](#building-the-pre-packaged-tarball-with-nix) for building one yourself.**

 Before installing please ensure that your device is plugged, unlocked, and on the device home screen.
 Installing the app from a tarball can be done using [`ledgerctl`](https://github.com/ledgerHQ/ledgerctl).